-Quite honestly, we at Donaldson Williams have negotiated thousands of settlements for our clients, and we used to do so frequently with United Recovery Systems.
+Donaldson Williams has negotiated thousands of settlements for less than full balance for our clients, and we do so frequently with United Recovery Systems.
 A few years ago we went through a period of time when we stopped working with URS because they instead decided that they would rather intimidate and belittle consumers, rather than work with our company to amicably resolve outstanding debts.
 Fortunately, we’ve found that recently it’s been a little easier to resume working with United Recovery Systems, and have done so successfully.

 United Recovery Systems – An Easy Way to Handle Them

 Now, just because we are again working with United Recovery Systems, does this mean they are pleasant and cooperative?
 Absolutely not.
 As a matter of fact, if you received a letter from URS and decide to give them a call, don’t be surprised if you become a little frazzled.
 Reason being, they are SNEAKY, so be prepared.
 If you don’t want to be intimidated and feel as though you’re being forced to answer questions that are none of their business, you can simply choose not to return their calls.
 As unbelievable as it sounds, with all of the complaints mounting up, choosing not to do business with them may be your best option.
 In more reasonable times, we instructed our clients to call United Recovery Systems on their own and attempt to negotiate directly with them.
 What a mistake.
 Huge mistake.
 Our clients were interrogated, intimidated and treated like dirt.
 So, now when our clients’ accounts end up with United Recovery Systems Inc, we always call on their behalf.